 6 Ways to Stress Less

-Here is the good news.
-There are many evidence-based ways to manage stress.
-In this blog post I will give you some tips for six things you can do to feel better and regain control over stress.
+Here are six things you can do to feel better and regain control over stress.

 Check out the options to see what would be best for you.

-• Teach yourself to sleep better.
+6. Teach Yourself to Sleep Better.
 As a rule of thumb you should be able to sleep about 85% of the time you are in bed.
 To improve your sleep here are some things you can try: reduce or eliminate caffeine, avoid naps, increase physical activity during the day, quiet your mind by avoiding screens before bed.
 Here is a great video on Cognitive Behavior Therapy for Insomnia.

 I hope that some of the tips mentioned here can be helpful for you.
 I suggest that you start with the one approach that seems most interesting or practical for you.
 If you try any of these techniques for a few weeks you should start to notice real improvement in your ability to manage stress.
 Good luck.